-We are huge fans of exercise for many reasons but it’s not the gold standard when it comes to fat loss and certainly shouldn’t be the primary focus.
+We’re huge fans of exercise for many reasons but it shouldn’t be the primary focus when it comes to fat loss.

-Train because you can, train because you enjoy it and it makes you feel good, don’t train thinking you’re burning thousands of calories and getting an “afterburn effect” increasing your metabolism by 300% because it’s simply not the case.
+Exercise should be part of your weekly routine, something you do because you enjoy it and it makes you feel good.
+Don’t train purely on the basis you think you’re burning hundreds of calories and getting an “afterburn effect” to lose weight because it’s simply not the case.

 Also consider if you rely solely on exercise to maintain your weight, what happens if you get ill or injured and can’t train?
 Are you then doomed and any hope of fat loss is out the window?

 Not at all, if you’ve considered the other essential factors when it comes to losing weight and maintaining a healthy body composition which include nutrition, sleep and mindset.

 We guide people through the basics daily and still see those who can’t exercise (due to injuries, illness or operations) achieve great results because they addressed the bigger picture.

 This is the approach we use on our Fitter 16 – our Lifestyle Transformation Plan.
 Personalised nutrition, guidance on sleep, managing stress and putting together an effective training plan.